Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Introduction

 \IEEEPARstart{R}{eliable} identification of causal influences is one of the central challenges in time series analysis, with implications for various domains such as economics \cite{greene2003econ}, neuroscience \cite{BRESSLER2011323,FRISTON2013172,Seth3293} and computational biology \cite{klipp2005systems,feng2007networks}.
 Granger causal (GC) characterization of time series is among the widely used methods in this regard.
 This framework was pioneered by Granger \cite{granger1969}, with subsequent key generalizations provided by Geweke \cite{geweke1982measurement,geweke1984lineardep}.
 The notion of GC influence pertains to assessing the improvements in predicting the future samples of one time series by incorporating the past samples of another one.

-While causality, as the relationship between cause and effect, is a philosophically well-defined concept, it eludes a universal definition in empirical sciences and engineering.
-Granger causality is one of many definitions used in time series models (see \cite{marinescu2018quasi,pearl2009causality} for other notions), with an explicit data-driven form that admits statistical testing.
-The stochastic nature of the time series model, i.e., the uncertainty and the direction of time flow are the central features of GC definition.
-In principle, given two time series $x_{t}$ and $y_{t}$, one asserts that $y_t$ has a GC influence on $x_t$ when the posterior densities $p(x_{t}|x_{t-1},x_{t-2},\cdots,y_{t-1},y_{t-2},\cdots\vphantom{x_{t}})$ and $p(x_{t}|x_{t-1},x_{t-2},\cdots\vphantom{x_{t}})$ differ significantly.
+{While causality, as the relationship between cause and effect, is a philosophically well-defined concept \cite{psillos2014causation}, it eludes a universal definition in empirical sciences and engineering.} Granger causality is one of many definitions used in time series models (see \cite{marinescu2018quasi,pearl2009causality} for other notions), with an explicit data-driven form that admits statistical testing.
+The stochastic nature of the time series model, i.e., the uncertainty is the central feature of GC definition. {Unlike regression analysis that merely reflects correlational association, Granger's notion of causality probes if two time series are \emph{temporally related} \cite{grangerForecastingEconomicTime2014}, in terms of the precedence established by the direction of time flow, i.e., if one time series precedes, and thus forecasts, another.} In principle, given two time series $x_{t}$ and $y_{t}$, one asserts that $y_t$ has a GC influence on $x_t$ when the posterior {conditional} densities $p(x_{t}|x_{t-1},x_{t-2},\cdots,y_{t-1},y_{t-2},\cdots\vphantom{x_{t}})$ and $p(x_{t}|x_{t-1},x_{t-2},\cdots\vphantom{x_{t}})$ differ significantly.
 However, estimating these posterior densities from the observed data is a difficult task in general, and requires additional modeling assumptions.
 A popular set of such assumptions pertains to parametric multivariate autoregressive (MVAR) models along with {certain} distributional specifications (e.g., zero-mean Gaussian process noise).
 In these models, the aforementioned posterior densities can be fully characterized by the estimates of parameters and prediction error variances.
-As a consequence, one first aims at predicting $x_{t+1}$ by a linear combination of the joint past observations $\{x_{t}, \cdots x_{0}\}$, $\{y_{t}, \cdots y_{0}\}$ (i.e., the \emph{full} model), followed by {repeating} this task by excluding the past observations of ${y}_t$ (i.e., the \emph{reduced} model).
-If the prediction error variance in the former case is significantly smaller than the latter, we say that $y_t$ has a GC influence on $x_t$.
+As such, the classical notion of Granger causality focuses on the prediction error variances: one first aims at predicting $x_{t+1}$ by a linear combination of the joint past observations $\{x_{t}, \cdots x_{0}\}$, $\{y_{t}, \cdots y_{0}\}$ (i.e., the \emph{full} model), followed by {repeating} this task by excluding the past observations of ${y}_t$ (i.e., the \emph{reduced} model).
+If the prediction error variance in the former case is significantly smaller than the latter, we say that $y_t$ has a GC influence on $x_t$ {(See \prettyref{sec:classical GC} for a formal definition of GC)}.